kcp-dev/enhancements/keps/sharding/logical-cluster-migration.md

 ### Process

-The entire process is orchestrated through the `WorkspaceMigration*` objects, meaning shards communicate via the cache-server.
+The entire process is orchestrated through the `LogicalClusterMigration` objects, meaning shards communicate via the cache-server.

 1. The origin shard annotates the logical cluster with `internal.kcp.io/migrating=true`.